The Girl Who Leapt Through Time (2006 film): Critical response

-The review aggregation website Rotten Tomatoes reported an 84% approval rating based on 16 reviews with an average rating of 6.7/10, and the site's consensus: "An imaginative and thoughtfully engaging anime film with a highly effective visual design.
+The review aggregation website Rotten Tomatoes reports an 84% approval rating based on 19 reviews, with an average rating of 6.6/10.
+The website's consensus reads: "An imaginative and thoughtfully engaging anime film with a highly effective visual design.
 This coming-of-age comedy drama has mad inventiveness to spare."
+On Metacritic, the movie has an average score of 66 out of 100, which indicates "generally favorable reviews".

 Justin Sevakis of Anime News Network praised the film for its "absolute magic."
 Sevakis felt that the film has "more in common with the best shoujo manga than [author Yasutaka] Tsutsui's other work Paprika".
 He said that the voice acting has "the right amount of realism [for the film]".
 Ty Burr of The Boston Globe praised the film's visuals and pace.
 He also compared the film to the works of Studio Ghibli.
 Nick Pinkerton of The Village Voice said, "there's real craftsmanship for how [the film] sustains its sense of summer quietude and sun-soaked haziness through a few carefully reprised motifs: three-cornered games of catch, mountainous cloud formations, classroom still-lifes."
 Pinkerton also said that the film is the "equivalent of a sensitively wrought read from the Young Adult shelf, and there's naught wrong with that."
 Author Yasutaka Tsutsui praised the film as being "a true second-generation" of his book at the Tokyo International Anime Fair on March 24, 2006.